 Also, check the NCERT Books and the NCERT Syllabus here

-Given below is an important question that can help students understand the topic better.
+Given below are some of the important questions that can help students understand the topic better.
 To score well in exams, it's helpful to practise different types of questions.
 For this, students can use the NCERT Solutions for Class 12 Biology Chapter 1 Sexual Reproduction in Flowering Plants.

 Options

-Answer: The correct answer is option (3) Scutellum
+Answer: The correct answer is option (3) Emasculation

 Explanation: